 - On the side of the sink that is underneath, you should secure each line by using the help of a washer and nut.

-- You might require someone to help you hold the faucet steady while you tighten them until the point where the line enters the sink.
+- You might require someone to help you steady the faucet while you tighten them until the line enters the sink.

 - Turn the drain strainer over and set it on the counter.

 - The putty is rolled between your fingers until it becomes flexible, then spread over the rim of the strainer.
 Then, press the strainer into the drain.

 - The gasket made of rubber is placed over the drain’s bottom underneath the sink.